interlay/interlay.github.io/docs/guides/assets.md

 **How to get DOT**

-- **From centralised exchanges**: Withdraw DOT to Polkadot, then use the [btc tab](https://app.interlay.io/send-and-receive) on the app to bridge it to Interlay.
+- **From centralised exchanges**: Withdraw DOT to Polkadot, then use the [bridge tab](https://app.interlay.io/send-and-receive) on the app to bridge it to Interlay.
 [List of supported exchanges](https://coinmarketcap.com/currencies/polkadot-new/markets/).
 - **From other parachains**: If you already have DOT on a parachain, it first needs to be bridged to the Polkadot relay chain using the cross-chain transfer/xcm-bridging feature of the respective parachain.
-Once the DOT has been transferred to the relay chain, use the [btc tab](https://app.interlay.io/send-and-receive) on the app to bridge it to Interlay.
+Once the DOT has been transferred to the relay chain, use the [bridge tab](https://app.interlay.io/send-and-receive) on the app to bridge it to Interlay.
 - **From other chains (Ethereum, Solana, Cosmos,..)**: If you are coming from other networks, please see our cross-chain onramp guide below.
 - **From USD/Bank/Credit card**: You can use [Banxa](https://talisman.banxa.com/?coinType=DOT&fiatType=EUR) to buy DOT.
-You will receive it on the Polkadot relay chain and can then use the [btc tab](https://app.interlay.io/send-and-receive) to bridge it to Interlay.
+You will receive it on the Polkadot relay chain and can then use the [bridge tab](https://app.interlay.io/send-and-receive) to bridge it to Interlay.

 ## INTR